catmando/LocoRuby/README.md

 Call LocoRuby.init to override any of the defaults.
 LocoRuby.init takes a hash with the following optional keys:

 * title: a string that overrides the page title
-* dimensions:  a hash containing left, top, width, and height popup window position and size
+* dimensions:  a hash containing left, top, width, and height popup window position and size.
 * stay_on_top:  if true then the popup window will be forced to stay on top of all other windows
+* popup_timeout: how long to wait before guessing that there is a popup blocker running.
+Default is 10 seconds.
+* popup_blocked: function to be called if popup_timeout expires.
+Default overwrites the document body with a message.
 * onload: a function that will be called once the ruby script has been loaded and is ready to go
+* eval_timeout: how long to wait before we assume that the evaluation has died.
+Defaults to 10 seconds.
 * connection_failure: a function to be called if the LocoRuby service cannot be contacted.
 Defaults to an alert box.
 * verification_failure: a function to be called if the security checks fail.
 Defaults to an alert box.
 * host: a string with host:port that LocoRuby.exe is listening to.
 Defaults to 127.0.0.1:8000 if not provided.